 - Tracking a Case from Start to Finish

 - Reference Safety Information: The Investigator's Brochure and Postmarketing Labeling

 This module is designed for professionals involved in:

 - Clinical research

 Upon completion of this module, learners should be able to:

 - Discuss the history, principles, and regulatory framework for clinical drug safety

 - Define terms used in day-to-day pharmacovigilance work

 - Describe a typical company drug safety unit and the path of a case from start to finish

-- Explain reference safety information provided by the Investigator's Brochure and postmarketing labeling
+- Identify reference safety information provided by the Investigator’s Brochure and post-marketing labeling

 - Explain the assessment of seriousness, expectedness, and causality of adverse events